MichaelCade/90DaysOfDevOps/Days/day78.md

 But we are going to focus our efforts on deploying to Kubernetes.
 Which also has some options.

 - Create configuration YAML files
-- Using an Operator (manager of all prometheus components)
+- Using an Operator (manager of all Prometheus components)
 - Using helm chart to deploy operator

 ### Deploying to Kubernetes